Black-eared cuckoo

-The black-eared cuckoo (Chrysococcyx osculans) is a species of cuckoo in the family Cuculidae.
+The black-eared cuckoo (Chalcites osculans) is a species of cuckoo in the family Cuculidae.

 Found across Australia, it migrates to eastern Indonesia and southern New Guinea.
 They are usually observed by themselves or in a pair as they don't raise their own young, rather they leave eggs in another species nest to be raised by host.
+This species was formerly placed in the genus Chrysococcyx.